Delay of Gratification

 BY: T. Franklin Murphy | September 30, 2020 (edited April 23, 2022)

 Delaying gratification is not from a strong will to resist, but from skilled use of techniques that weaken temptation.

 After five years, Mark was almost done.
 He dreamed of graduation, completing school, and moving forward.
 He slacked off during his final year but was confident that high grades on the finals would compensate for his low marks.
 The day before his most important exam, Mark attended an afternoon game with his friends.
 He reasoned that “the game would get his mind off the material and still leave plenty of time for studying.”
 Several beers later, the evening gently faded into morning.
-Mark failed the exam.
+Mark failed his exam.
 His dreams stalled, stupidly exchanged for a few beers and a day with friends.

 Mark’s failure to prioritize graduation over entertainment was costly.
 He sacrificed the future for a frolic of amusement.
 As illogical as Mark’s behavior seems, failure to delay gratification is common.
 Immediate gratification has haunted people throughout history.
 Nearly two millenniums ago, the poet Ovid (43 BC – 17 AD) mourned, “I am dragged along by a strange new force.
 Desire and reason are pulling in different directions.
 I see the right way and approve it, but follow the wrong” (2004).

 We fail, destroying futures in exchange for insignificant enjoyments.
-We light a cigarette after committing to abstain, we aimlessly surf the internet instead of exercise, and we lose hours of productivity to gaming instead of sleeping or other personal development pursuits.
+We light a cigarette after committing to abstain, we aimlessly surf the internet instead of exercise, and we sacrifice hours of productivity to gaming instead of sleeping or other personal development pursuits.
 We neglect our bodies, minds, and relationships, marching to pleasurable impulses at great cost to futures.